Spectacular view from the seaplane!

 Manta sighted at a cleaning station

 In other news, here in Kuda Huraa our turtle centre is getting busier by the day, with four new arrivals this month, increasing our total number of residents to 37!
 Our newest editions consist of three Hawksbill turtle hatchlings and one mature Olive Ridley turtle.
-Two of our new babies arrived from Voavah island with carapace deformations, while the other was sent to us from Gilli Lankanfushi after she was left behind in the nest.
-Flipsy, Amelia, and Toby will be added to our ‘Head Start’ programme and will remain in our care until they are of the right size and weight to be released back into the ocean.
+Two of our new babies arrived from Voavah island with carapace deformations, while the other was sent to us from Gili Lankanfushi after she was left behind in the nest.
+Flipsy, Amelia, and Toby will remain in our care until they are fit and healthy for release into the ocean.

 Varugadha (a large female Olive Ridley turtle) was brought to us from South Male atoll with a severe buoyancy issue.
 We are currently assessing her condition and giving her the necessary treatments.
 We will keep her in the Centre with us until we see a full recovery from her injuries.